 Privacy as a Fundamental Right

 A few friends and I have decided to migrate from WhatsApp onto Signal messaging.
-I’m doing this because I don’t want to support Facebook by giving them my data including location, contracts and metadata.
-I don’t want their AI accessing my chat messages.
+I’m doing this because I don’t want Meta having accesses to my (approximate) location, contracts and other metadata.
+I know that the messages are securely encrypted (after all, they use Signals messaging protocol).
+However, I worry about these summary AI feature, the MetaAI chatbot thing and also the social media stream which appears in the far-left tab. *

-Furthermore, I have had to persuade numerous friends to make the journey with me – because otherwise, I wouldn’t have anyone to message.
+I have had to persuade numerous friends to make the journey with me – because otherwise, I wouldn’t have anyone to message.

 The thing that struck me most is the common phrase.
 “If you care so much about privacy, you must have something to hide”.
 It’s often said as a joke.
 I thought that I would write something about it, just because it seems so odd to me.